riibeirogabriel/nameko-devex/README.md

 ## Question 1: Why is performance degrading as the test run longer?
-The main problem is the order dependency in products data, in POST /orders and GET /order/id (now also in the new added route GET /orders).
+The main problem is the order requests using products data, in POST /orders and GET /order/id (now also in the new added route GET /orders).

-These routes require info about the specified products, and an internal rpc request to products service is made for each of them, so there is a big overhead of I/O operations, degrading the application performance as the amount of users grows.
+These routes require info about the specified products, and an internal rpc request to products service is made for each of them, so there is a big overhead of network operations, degrading the application performance as the amount of users grows.

 ## Question 2: How do you fix it?
 I have thought in some approaches, but I have decided in a more simple approach that could work as a POC, to add a cache system in gateway service, avoiding to use the network in favor of data already stored in the cache.